Accountability Reports & HB3 Goals

 - College, career, and military readiness (CCMR)

 School boards must review the progress of each plan at least annually at a public meeting.
 These goals will be posted on the district website for the district level goals and on each campus website for the campus level goals once approved.
-The Board of Trustees approved these goals at the April 13, 2020, meeting.
-To download view the goals, click on the following button.
+The Board of Trustees approved these goals at the May 10, 2021, meeting.
+To view a downloadable, printable document containing these goals, click on the following button.

 Note: TEA did not award any Distinction Designations for 2019-20 due to the COVID-19 related declared state of disaster.